System-Verification-Lab/compact-parallel-hash-tables/ARTIFACT.md

 number of runs per measurement corresponds with running the same setup multiple times (of which the first is always discarded as warmup).

-The figures in the manuscript were generated on an RTX 3090 with 10 measurements, each measurement consisting of 10 runs per benchmark.
-A full benchmark would take around 24 hours.
+The figures in the manuscript were generated on an RTX 3090 with 5 measurements, each measurement consisting of 10 runs per benchmark.
+A full benchmark would take around a day.

-For this artifact submission, the number of runs per benchmark is set at 3 to reduce the runtime.
-The `N_STEPS` constant in `benchmarks/benchmarks.cu` can be used to control this (and the project needs to be recompiled afterwards with `meson compile -C release`).
+For this artifact submission, the number of measurements and runs is set to 3 to reduce the runtime.
+The number of measurements can be controlled via the `N_MEASUREMENTS` variable in `benchmark/benchmarks.sh` (via a command-line argument to the `rates` benchmark runner).
+The `N_STEPS` constant in `benchmarks/benchmarks.cu` can be used to control the number of runs (and the project needs to be recompiled afterwards with `meson compile -C release`).
 The exact same benchmark as run for the manuscript can then be performed with

 ```
 ./benchmarks/benchmarks.sh manuscript